lanceberge/CUDA-Newton-Fractals/README.md

 ![random.png](fractals/random.png)

-*Note*: The default ReSpacing and ImSpacing is 3.
+*Note*: The default xRange and yRange is 3.
 I set them to 1.5 for this fractal, as the default was too zoomed out.
 In other words, decreasing them zoomed everything in.

 ## Dependencies